swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 ![Admit people from waiting room](images/someone_entered_waiting_room.png)

 You can also message the waiting room (as a whole; not individuals) before admitting them.
+If a name does not look familiar or valid to you, you may be worried about letting them in.
+In this case, you can consider messaging them to ask them to verify themselves another way, like asking them to leave a message in the Etherpad chat.

 ![Message people in waiting room](images/chat_waiting_room.png)

 #### Assigning a co-host